 14 All persons engaged in sailing, windsurfing, paddle boarding and safety duties must wear personal buoyancy and boots or shoes with “non-slip” soles.

 15 Any boat berthed or sailed at the Club must be insured against third party risks for such indemnity limit as the Committee may from time to time require.

 16 A green flag will be flown from the bank at times when a safety craft service is being provided by an appointed Duty team.
 At other times sailing and windsurfing may only take place when there is available either a competently manned safety craft ready for immediate use or, if there are not more than 8 craft on the water, there are at least two boats sailing and manned by experienced helms over 18 years of age.
 It is the responsibility of the members wishing to sail to decide whether it is safe to do so.

 17 At all times boats shall keep a minimum of 25 metres from outlet valves situated in the tower at the north east corner of the reservoir and at times when water is being pumped into the reservoir boats shall keep a minimum of 10 metres from the valve gear situated on the bank adjacent to the Clubhouse.

 18 All racing shall comply with the Sailing Instructions, copies of which are available on request.

 19 Cruising is not allowed during Open Meetings unless permission is given on the day by the Duty Officer.

-20 Rescue boats - except for emergencies, only persons authorised by the Duty Officer and
+Except for emergencies, only persons authorised by the Duty Officer and either:

 21 No boat shall be sailed unless it has sufficient buoyancy to pass a swamp test or the test required by its class regulations.